Perfare/AssetStudio/README.md

 # UnityStudio
 Latest build: [![Build status](https://ci.appveyor.com/api/projects/status/amw5n3607g45n2v0?svg=true)](https://ci.appveyor.com/project/Perfare/unitystudio/branch/master/artifacts)

+**None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**

-Unity Studio is a tool for exploring, extracting and exporting assets from Unity games and apps.
-It has been tested with Unity builds from most platforms, ranging from Web, PC, Linux, MacOS to Xbox360, PS3, Android and iOS, and it is currently maintained to be compatible with Unity builds from 2.5 up to the 2017.3 version.
+UnityStudio is a tool for exploring, extracting and exporting assets from Unity games and apps.
+It has been tested with Unity builds from most platforms, ranging from Web, PC, Linux, MacOS to Xbox360, PS3, Android and iOS, and it is currently maintained to be compatible with Unity builds from 2.5 up to the 2017.4 version.

 ## Features

-* Support Unity3D Asset types:
+* Support asset types:
   * **Texture2D** : support convert to bmp, png or jpeg. export to containers: DDS, PVR and KTX
-  * **Sprite** : png
+  * **Sprite** : bmp, png or jpeg
   * **AudioClip** : mp3, ogg, wav, m4a, fsb. support convert FSB file to WAV(PCM)
   * **Font** : ttf, otf
   * **Mesh** : obj